ryanlintott/FrameUp/README.md

  ```

 ### FULayout Stacks
 Alternative stack layouts that can be wrapped in `AnyFULayout` and then toggled between with animation.
-Usefull when you want to toggle between VStack and HStack based on available space.
+Useful when you want to toggle between VStack and HStack based on available space.

 #### HStackFULayout
 Similar to HStack but `Spacer()` cannot be used and content will always use a fixed size on the horizontal axis.